buwryme/tiktok-lossless-upload/README.md

 On Android, use **Firefox in Desktop Mode** (or any Gecko browser) to upload.
 This is likely to work, but is not guaranteed. iOS is currently untested and likely unsupported, due to Apple enforcing WebKit on every browser

+### A note about 120 FPS / 4K...

+It's best to post your video as 1080p60 at most.
+Higher resolutions may get re-encoded by TikTok. (still technically possible!)

 ---

 ## How It Works